mika-sc/OPN3LPT/README.md

 ### 1. Opening

--> Remember to open it at EasyEDA (website: lceda.cn) .
+-> Remember to open it at EasyEDA (website: easyeda.com) .

    Click "Document" > "Open" > "EasyEDA Source", and select "NEW_PCB.json".